Premises Liability Lawyer in Las Vegas

 Of the many premises liability cases that our firm has worked on over the years, many of them can be placed in the following categories:

-Injuries That You Can Sustain In A Premises Liability Accident
+Common Injuries Associated With A Premises Liability Accident

 Premises liability means that those hosting you on their property must keep you from reasonable harm.
 Unfortunately, there are countless dangers that an owner or operator can be responsible for, including falling objects, improperly installed carpet, or even dangerous animals.
 Paul Padda Law has worked closely with accident victims in all manner of premises liability cases, involving:

 Obtaining damages in a premises liability case is in many ways similar to any other negligence case where a person has sustained an injury.
-It must be shown that the negligent and careless party failed to uphold a duty of due care that they owed.
-Your lawyer will have to demonstrate the following after you have suffered a personal injury on private property:
+It must be shown that the negligent and careless party failed to uphold a duty of due care that they owed to you.
+Your lawyer will have to demonstrate the following after you’ve suffered a personal injury on private property:

 - You were on a premises owned by someone else.